ADVERTISEMENT

 Photo: Courtesy of Victoria Montalti.

-I really thought short hair and a headscarf wouldn’t look “right,” compared to how the accessory looks on people with long, luscious hair (like how Sabrina Carpenter has been pulling it off).
+I really thought short hair and a headscarf wouldn’t look “right,” compared to how the accessory looks on people with long, luscious hair.
 But I was proven wrong, yet again!
-A headscarf can work on all types of hair; you just need to play with it a bit.
-First, I tried folding it in half, like how I did for my top, and slipped the two points under my hair, tying it at the nape of my neck.
-(For a variation, I also tried folding over the edge of the triangle a few times so the scarf became even smaller, and tucked it behind my ears to show off my earrings better.)
-I felt pretty secure (likely because my hair was slightly dirty) but would recommend slipping bobby pins on by your ears to really keep the scarf in place.
+A headscarf can work on all types of hair; you just need to play with it a bit until you achieve the look you want.
+First, I tried folding it in half to form a triangle (like I did for my top) and slipped the two points under my hair, tying it at the nape of my neck.
+(For a variation, I also experimented with folding over the edge of the triangle several times to make a smaller triangle, making it the perfect size to tuck behind my ears and show off my earrings.)
+It felt pretty secure but I would recommend slipping bobby pins on by your ears — or the new trending hack of snapping hair clips at the top of your head before folding fabric over for a sleek, taut look — to really keep the scarf in place.

-For another look, I watched this TikTok tutorial one too many times to try wearing my scarf like an elegant head wrap, and after several attempts, I figured it out.
-I really like how the scarf was securely wrapped under my chin, and how there wasn’t too much excess fabric swaying behind me.
-When paired with statement sunnies, I think it created the ultimate “European summer” look.
-So whether you wear your scarf like a bandana, paired with a milkmaid dress or coquette swimsuit, or tie it like a babushka, styled with a retro outfit and trendy sunglasses, you’ll have heads turning.
+For another look, I watched this TikTok tutorial one too many times to try wearing my scarf like an elegant head wrap and, after several attempts, I figured it out.
+I really like how the scarf securely wrapped under my chin, and how there wasn’t too much excess fabric swaying behind me.
+When paired with statement sunnies, it created the ultimate “European summer” vibe.

 DashDividers_1_500x100